 General Categories Overview

 Let’s move on and take a look at the Products > Categories tab.
-It’s the fourth option on your left menu bar.
-If you select this then select Categories, which appears below Catalogue on the pop-up menu, it will take you to your Product Categories page.
+You’ll find this as the fourth option on your left menu bar.
+By selecting this, then ‘Categories’ it will take you to your Product Categories page.

-On this page, you have the option to add Root or Subcategories and below this, you can select ‘expand all’ to view all of your current Root and Subcategories that are live on your website.
+On this page, you have the option to add Root or Subcategories.
+While you’ll also have the ability to select ‘expand all’ to view all of your current Root and Subcategories that are live on your website.
 The best way to distinguish the difference between the two types of categories is that the Root category is the parent category and the main category which will be visible on your Menu.
-The Subcategories are the children belonging to that parent category.
-These will only become visible on your website by selecting the Root category where a further drop down of more specific Sub Categories will appear.
+Meanwhile the Subcategories are those belonging to that parent category.
+These will only become visible on your website by selecting the Root category, where a further drop down of more specific Sub Categories will appear.
 Allowing your customer to narrow down their search options.

 Editing Root or Subcategories

 When you select a category you have the option to edit how it appears on your website.
 As well as the ability to enable or disable your category, add it to your menu or edit the category name.